Updated travel advice

-TfWM will work with transport operators across the region to implement this new guidance and these expectations.
+TfWM will continue to work with transport operators across the region to implement this updated guidance.

 Plan ahead of your journey

-Thank you to the millions of passengers who have followed guidance over the past 18 months to protect others.
+Thank you to the millions of passengers who have continued to follow guidance to protect others.

-The West Midlands is Open for Business, and the network is ready to take you where you’re going. #ReadyWhenYouAre
+The West Midlands remains Open for Business, and the network will continue to take you where you’re going and keep you moving.

 If you can, walk or cycle for short journeys.
 When using public transport, remember to: